 When searching for a Thai massage therapist, you should check they are suitably qualified to practice.

-For your peace of mind, massage professionals must meet the requirements of our proof policy before becoming a member of Therapy Directory.
+For your peace of mind, massage professionals must meet the requirements of our proof policy before becoming a member of the Therapy Directory.
 This means they must provide proof of qualifications and insurance or membership with a professional body (such as the Complementary and Natural Healthcare Council).

 Searching for a therapist can be overwhelming, especially with so many forms of massage available.
 We encourage all members to fill their profiles with plenty of information so that you can learn as much about the way they work and their experience as possible.